William Grover-Williams

-William Charles Frederick Grover-Williams (born William Charles Frederick Grover, 16 January 1903 – 18 March 1945 (or shortly thereafter)), also known as "W Williams", was a British Grand Prix motor racing driver and special agent who worked for the Special Operations Executive (SOE) inside France.
-As a racing driver, he is best known for winning the first Monaco Grand Prix and as an SOE agent he organised and coordinated the Chestnut network, before being captured and executed by the Nazis.
+William Charles Frederick Grover-Williams (born William Charles Frederick Grover, 16 January 1903 – 18 March 1945 (or shortly thereafter)), also known as "W Williams", was a British Grand Prix motor racing driver.
+He is best known for winning the first Monaco Grand Prix.

+During World War II, Grover-Williams, code named Sebastian, worked as an agent in France for the clandestine British Special Operations Executive (SOE) organization.
+SOE's objectives were to conduct espionage, sabotage, and reconnaissance in countries occupied by the Axis powers, especially those occupied by Nazi Germany.
+SOE agents allied themselves with French resistance groups and supplied them with weapons and equipment.
+Grover-Williams created, coordinated, and led the SOE's Chestnut network which worked near Paris.
+The Chestnut network organised parachute drops of weapons and equipment from SOE and stockpiled them for the use of the resistance.
+The German Sicherheitsdienst (SD) captured Grover-Williams in August 1943.
+He was imprisoned and executed in March 1945.

 Personal and early life

-Grover-Williams was born in Montrouge, Hauts-de-Seine, France, on 16 January 1903 to Frederick and Hermance Grover.
+Grover-Williams was born in Montrouge, Hauts-de-Seine, France on 16 January 1903 to Frederick and Hermance Grover.
 Frederick Grover was an English horse breeder who had settled in Montrouge.
 Frederick met a French woman, Hermance Dagan, and they were soon married.
 Their first child was Elizabeth, born in 1897.
-William had two other siblings – Alice and Frederic.
-Born to an English father and a French mother, Grover-Williams grew up fluent in both the French and English languages.
+William had two other siblings – Alice and Frédéric.
+Born to an English father and a French mother, Grover-Williams grew up fluent in both French and English.

-When William was eleven, he was sent to live with relatives in Hertfordshire, in the United Kingdom.
+When William was eleven, during World War I, his parents sent him to live with relatives in Hertfordshire, in the United Kingdom.
 After the war, Frederick Grover moved the family to Monte Carlo.
 It was there that William developed a fascination for automobiles, having been taught to drive a Rolls-Royce by his sister's boyfriend.
-Grover-Williams passed his driving test whilst in Monaco and was granted a licence.
-Mechanically inclined, and fascinated by motorised vehicles, at the age of 15, Grover-Williams acquired an Indian motorcycle and it became his pride and joy.
-He would later go on to compete in motorcycle races in the early 1920s, although he kept it secret from his family by adopting the pseudonym, "W Williams".
+Grover-Williams passed his driving test while in Monaco and was granted a licence.
+Mechanically inclined and fascinated by motorised vehicles, at the age of 15 Grover-Williams acquired an Indian motorcycle and it became his pride and joy.
+He would later compete in motorcycle races in the early 1920s, although he kept it secret from his family by adopting the pseudonym, "W Williams".

 In 1919, the Irish portrait painter, William Orpen became the official artist of the Paris Peace Conference.
 Orpen bought a Rolls-Royce car and hired Grover-Williams, who had returned to Paris, as his chauffeur.
-At the time, Orpen had a mistress named Yvonne Aupicq.
-Aupicq and Grover-Williams became good friends and, after the collapse of Aupicq's relationship with Orpen, the pair were married in November 1929.
+At the time, Orpen had a mistress and model named Yvonne Aupicq.
+Aupicq and Grover-Williams became good friends and, after the collapse of Aupicq's relationship with Orpen, the pair married in November 1929.
+She was six years older than him.